Honolulu bars may face three-week closures under mayor’s proposal

 HONOLULU (KHON2) — The opposition is growing from the business community to Mayor Kirk Caldwell’s plan to shut down bars for three weeks amid a surge in COVID-19 cases.
 The mayor is also calling for a mandate to require face coverings at all times including while exercising outdoors.

-[LISTEN to KHON 2GO for the latest news updates every morning at 7:30 a.m.]
+[Hawaii news on the go–LISTEN to KHON 2GO every morning at 7:30 a.m.]

 Caldwell said he is taking action on bars after at least a dozen COVID-19 cases were traced back to two bars in Honolulu.
 He said the three-week closure will allow Honolulu Liquor Commission inspectors the opportunity to develop ways to better enforce the rules under the city and county’s emergency orders.